-Thesis Requirements: Students who choose to write a thesis as their master's degree culminating experience should consult the "Guide to Preparation of Master's Theses and Project Reports," available at http://www.calstatela.edu/graduatethesis.
+Thesis Requirements: Students who choose to write a thesis as their master's degree culminating experience should consult the Gradutate Studies Graduate Thesis, Project, and Dissertation Guidelines.
 It provides information about the following: procedures, regulations, and responsibilities governing the master's thesis or project; general requirements for thesis preparation and acceptance; format requirements for the thesis; and special instructions for projects and project reports.
 In addition, students must obtain specific department/division requirements from their Graduate Advisor.
 See the appendix for departmental policies and procedures for the master's thesis.